OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### Provider

 Android relies on `provider` to implement Java Security services.
-That is crucial to ensure secure network communications and secure other functionallities which depend on cryptography.
+That is crucial to ensure secure network communications and secure other functionalities which depend on cryptography.

 The list of providers included in Android varies between versions of Android and the OEM-specific builds.
 Some provider implementations in older versions are now known to be less secure or vulnerable.
 Thus, Android applications should not only choose the correct algorithms and provide good configuration, in some cases they should also pay attention to the strength of the implementations in the legacy providers.